SaadARazzaq/OrbitMotions/README.md

 # Screen Rotation Animation Script

-This is a Python script that utilizes the `rotatescreen` library to create a playful screen rotation animation.
+This is a Python script that utilizes the `rotatescreen` library to create a playful/awful screen rotation animation.
 The script cycles through different screen orientations, creating a dynamic and entertaining effect.

 ## Prerequisites